BKokay/test-vault/2-areas/fullstack-dev/Java/DAO Design Pattern.md

 ---
 created: 2024-07-26T13:55
-updated: 2024-08-01T14:27
+updated: 2024-08-02T11:31
 ---
 2024-07-26 14:20
-#### DAO (Data Access Object) [[Design Pattern]]
+#### DAO (Data Access Object) [[Design Pattern]] [[Classes needed for design]]
 This pattern separates low level data access code from high-level business logic.
 This [[abstraction]] allows your code to remain modular, easier to test and debug, and easier to maintain.
+The decoupling of each layer allows you to easily switch out different parts of your program - change the OSM, change the implementation of the database interaction, and create mock implementations for testing.

 **Abstraction Layer** the DAO acts as an intermediary between your application and the database.
 Instead of writing SQL queries directly into your [[business logic]], you let the DAO interact with the database.
 **Operations**
 - Create